Success stories logo

 Communications, coaching and resistance management

-Once the team knew the change impacts and had identified their audiences, they moved forward with detailed, customized communication plans so that managers were armed with the information they needed to guide their employees through the change process.
+Once the team knew the change impacts and identified their audiences, they moved forward with detailed, customized communication plans so that managers were armed with the information they needed to guide their employees through the change process.
 Coaching and resistance management plans also equipped managers and proactively resolved concerns and reservations from employees about the new system.

 Change agent network

 By creating a robust change agent network, the change team empowered the business to own their change and be self-sustaining after go-live.
-The fortyperson network started via internal nominations, with the change team asking the business to nominate people who knew their job, were respected by their peers, and had influence throughout their department.
+The 40-person network started via internal nominations, with the change team asking the business to nominate people who knew their job, were respected by their peers, and had influence throughout their department.
 Nominees were then selected for the network based on time available to dedicate to the project and their desire to participate with it.

 This network met formally once a month with the change team.
 In the first half of these meetings, the change team shared project updates, coaching tips and other action items.
 The second half of the meeting was driven by the change agents as a time for them to share feedback from their departments on how the change was going and what their people needed.
-Informal individual meetings with the change agents furthered amplified the network’s role as a feedback loop.
-The change and project team took this feedback very seriously and modified their plans based on what they heard.
+Informal individual meetings with the change agents further amplified the network’s role as a feedback loop.
+The change and project team took this feedback seriously and modified their plans based on what they heard.

 Sponsorship

 The SAP implementation was supported by an excellent change sponsor who was active and visible throughout the project.
-He was well-respected by his peers and by his department, and he was at the right level within the organization to make decisions and
+He was well-respected by his peers and by his department, and he was at the right level within the organization to make decisions and to be seen as a credible leader.

 In addition, this sponsor trusted his project leader and change lead to manage the implementation effectively.
 He trusted the entire team of IT and business professionals while holding them accountable.
 That confidence and investment helped motivate and empower the team.